-Israeli police fatally shoot Palestinian in Jerusalem -spokesman
+Israeli police fatally shoot Palestinian in Jerusalem - spokesman

 “Police units on patrol there spotted a suspect with a suspicious object that looked like a pistol.
 They called upon him to stop and began to chase after him on foot, during the chase officers also opened fire at the suspect,” police spokesman Micky Rosenfeld said.

 Rosenfeld said the suspect, a Palestinian resident of east Jerusalem, was dead.
+Palestinian officials said he had mental health issues.

-Police did not confirm to reporters whether the man had been carrying a weapon, but Israel’s Channel 13 News said he was unarmed and may have been mentally challenged.
+Police did not confirm to reporters whether the man had been carrying a weapon and a gag order was placed on the investigation.
+Israel’s Channel 13 News said earlier that he was unarmed.

+The secretary general of the Palestine Liberation Organization (PLO) Saeb Erekat condemned the incident on Twitter, saying:

+“Israeli Occupation Forces in East #Jerusalem assassinated Iyad Khayri, 32 a disabled Palestinian.
+A crime that will be met with impunity unless the world stops treating Israel as a state above the law &@IntlCrimCourt fulfils its mandate.”

 Tension has risen in recent weeks with Israel saying it hopes to move ahead with a plan to extend sovereignty to Jewish settlements and the Jordan Valley in the occupied West Bank - a de-facto annexation of land the Palestinians seek for a state.